-When You'll Know: Guarantee cabins are typically assigned between two and three weeks prior to departure, although some are assigned the week of sailing.
+When You'll Know: Guarantee cabins are typically assigned between two and three weeks before departure, although some are assigned the week of sailing.

-When You'll Know: Guarantee cabins are typically assigned about one week prior to departure, although some are assigned the week of sailing.
+When You'll Know: Guarantee cabins are typically assigned about one week before departure, although some are assigned the week of sailing.

-How It Works: Guarantee passengers may either be allocated a generic cabin within the type they paid, or offered a higher category cabin for the same price.
+How It Works: On select Costa sailings, guarantee passengers may either be allocated a generic cabin within the type they paid or offered a higher category cabin for the same price.

-When You'll Know: You can find out your cabin number just a few days before departure, and sometimes on the day of sailing.
+When You'll Know: Generally, passengers will learn their cabin number about 20 days prior to sailing, but sometimes the line lets them know just a few days before departure or even on the day of sailing.

-When You'll Know: Cabin assignments may be made anywhere from 150 to 1 day prior to departure.
+When You'll Know: Cabin assignments may be made anywhere from 150 to one day before departure.

-When You'll Know: Cabin assignments generally take place within 30 days of departure.
+When You'll Know: Cabin assignments generally take place within 30 days of departure, but timing can vary.

 When You'll Know: Assignments are made between 30 days and one week before sailing.